 - Sketch Pens

 How to Make a Paper Chain Fall Wreath

-I knew I wanted my wreath to be a fall themed so I made my paper chains from yellow, orange, red and brown cardstock.
+I knew I wanted my wreath to be fall-themed so I made my paper chains from yellow, orange, red, and brown cardstock.

 I used an embroidery hoop as the center of the wreath and wrapped it like Michele suggested.
 It was a little tricky at first but then it started to come together.
 I like how it looks "naked", but I wanted to add just a little bit more to it.